jazzlife/jump/readme.md

 #### Lumen

-Jump uses Lumen micro-framework on backend, at least for now, because it is blazing fast and easy to use.
+Jump uses Lumen micro-framework on backend, because it is blazing fast and easy to use.

 - [Lumen Docs](https://lumen.laravel.com/docs/5.3)